airbytehq/airbyte/docs/connector-development/config-based/stream-slicers.md

 ]
 ```

-### Substream
+### Substream slicer

 `SubstreamSlicer` iterates over the parent's stream slices.
 This is useful for defining sub-resources.

 We might for instance want to read all the commits for a given repository (parent resource).

-For each parent stream, the slicer needs to know
+For each stream, the slicer needs to know

 - what the parent stream is
 - what is the key of the records in the parent stream